-- Just under half of the boards in the full sample have formally assigned risk oversight responsibilities to a board committee; however, board delegation to a committee is noticeably more common for the largest organizations, public companies, and financial services organizations. - ➤ If boards delegate risk oversight to a committee, most are assigning that task to the audit committee. - About 60% of the boards review and discuss in a specific meeting the top risk exposures facing the organization; however, the boards of the large organizations and public companies do that more often (in at least three-fourths of those organizations). - A growing percentage of organizations provide a report to the board of directors or one of its committees describing the entity's top risk exposures on at least an annual basis.
-In 2009, 26.3% claimed that kind of reporting compared to 49.9% in 2012. - While not-for-profits organizations tend to report fewer than 5 risks to the board, large organizations, public companies, and financial services organizations usually report between 5 and 19 risks.
+- Under half (41.4%) of the boards in the full sample have formally assigned risk oversight responsibilities to a board committee; however, board delegation to a committee is noticeably more common for the largest organizations, public companies, and financial services organizations where that occurs about two-thirds of the time. - ➤ If boards delegate risk oversight to a committee, most (54.9%) are assigning that task to the audit committee while 21.7% are delegating that to a risk committee.
+Delegation to the audit committee is most common for the largest organizations and public companies, with three-fourths of those organizations doing so. - About 60% of the boards review and discuss in a specific meeting the top risk exposures facing the organization; however, the boards of the large organizations and public companies do that more often (in about three-fourths of those organizations). - Over the years a growing percentage of organizations provide a report to the board of directors or one of its committees describing the entity's top risk exposures on at least an annual basis; however, the percent of organizations doing so slightly decreased to 47.5% in 2013. - Annual reporting of top risk exposures to the board happens in almost all of the largest companies (85.0%) and public companies (84.9%). - While not-for-profits organizations tend to report fewer than 5 risks to the board, large organizations, public companies, and financial services organizations most commonly report between 10 and 19 risks.